-The Galápagos Archipelago, located on the Equator. about 1000 km west of the Latin American contient, consists of about a dozen major and more than 100 smaller islands.
-The 7,880 km2 of land and the over 45,000 km2 of surrounding ocean have been better preserved, are closer to what they looked like before Europeans settled there, than any other comparable Archipelago in the world.
+The Galápagos Archipelago, located on the Equator. about 1000 km west of the Latin American continent, consists of about a dozen major and more than 100 smaller islands.
+The 7,880 km2 of land and the over 45,000 km2 of surrounding ocean have been better preserved, are closer to what they looked like before Europeans settled there than any other comparable Archipelago in the world.
 Organized tourism started in the 60ies, at a time when the resident population was around 2500.
-Over this half century the number of visitors to the Islands rose to around 200 000 p.a., leading to an increase of the resident population of about 25 000.
-Simultaneously the capacity to avoid, mitigate and manage resulting conservation problems have increased wastly, but, as in most other island systems, the impact of introduced species is significant and the increase of tourism-related traffic has not yet been met by a satisfactory system of quarantine.
+Over this half-century, the number of visitors to the Islands rose to around 200 000 p.a., leading to an increase of the resident population of about 25 000.
+Simultaneously the capacity to avoid, mitigate and manage resulting conservation problems have increased vastly, but, as in most other island systems, the impact of introduced species is significant and the increase of tourism-related traffic has not yet been met by a satisfactory system of quarantine.

 1. Why do you consider LT&C an important initiative and why are you interested in membership?

-Conservation and tourism managers from different parts of the world can learn from each other, particularly in the developing world, where nature oriented tourism is often a very significant source of income for individuals and governments .
+Conservation and tourism managers from different parts of the world can learn from each other, particularly in the developing world, where nature-oriented tourism is often a very significant source of income for individuals and governments.

 2. Why is your case a good example of linking tourism and conservation?